James Bond No Time to Die full cast – new and returning characters list

 Who’s he enjoying in Bond 25?

-Blofeld’s father, Hannes, adopted James Bond after he grew to become an orphan.
-Feeling as if he’d been usurped, Blofeld killed his father and faked his personal demise.
+Blofeld’s father, Hannes, adopted James Bond after he turned an orphan.
+Feeling as if he’d been usurped, Blofeld killed his father and faked his personal loss of life.

 Blofeld received the scar on his face after Bond and Swann blew up an explosive watch in his face.